-- If you are concerned about the welfare of a child for any reason you have a duty of care to report this to Healthwatch, who will decide whether to refer to children's services. - By sharing information, it can help to build a picture to support the child and their family. - 6.2.
-If, in the course of your work for Healthwatch, you suspect or discover abuse, exploitation or neglect of a child or young person, you must report this using the procedure below. - 6.3.
-This is the case even if a child or young person has asked you not to tell anyone what is going on. - 6.4.
-You must take notes of what was said or seen as soon as possible as outlined in para 8.2 below. - 6.5.
-You must always report to employees at Healthwatch as soon as possible. - 6.6.
-Healthwatch employees will decide what action to take and refer concerns to the Front Door for Families.
+- If you are concerned about the welfare of a child for any reason you have a duty of care to report this to Healthwatch, who will decide whether to refer to children's services. - By sharing information, it enables the build-up of a picture to support the child and their family. - 6.1.
+If, in the course of your work for Healthwatch, you suspect or discover abuse or neglect of a child or young person, you must report this using the procedure below. - 6.2.
+You must always report to employees at Healthwatch as soon as possible. - 6.3.
+Healthwatch employees will decide what action to take and refer concerns to the relevant children's authorities. - 6.4.
+This is the case even if a child or young person has asked you not to tell anyone what is going on. - 6.5.
+Volunteers must take a note as soon as possible of: - what was said by whom, - when it was said, - where it was said, - who was present.

-Situations of Immediate risk of significant harm or danger:
+Immediate risk of significant harm:

-- 6.7.
-If the child appears to be in immediate danger, or it appears that a crime has been committed, phone the police on 999. - 6.8.
-To safeguard the child/young person as well as yourself and others, it may be necessary to take reasonable steps to reduce immediate risk until emergency services arrive, for example moving from a dangerous location to somewhere more public nearby and informing the 999 operator if you take such action. - 6.9.
-You should then immediately contact the DSLs, or any Healthwatch employee, and report all the relevant details.
-The DSLs (or their deputy/employees) will then contact the Front Door for Families.
-If no member of the Healthwatch team is available, contact Front Door for Families direct yourself (see Resources section at the end of the document for details) then send the details to Healthwatch as soon as possible so it can be recorded on the log.
+- 6.6.
+If the child appears to be in immediate danger, or it appears that a crime has been committed, phone the police on 999. - 6.7.
+To safeguard the child/young person as well as yourself and others, it may be necessary to take reasonable steps to reduce immediate risk until emergency services arrive, for example moving from a dangerous location to somewhere more public nearby and informing the 999 operator if you take such action. - 6.8.
+You should then immediately contact the CEO or their deputy, the Non-Executive Board member with responsibility for safeguarding, or any Healthwatch employee, and report all the relevant details.
+The CEO (or their deputy/employees) will then contact the Brighton and Hove Multi Agency Safeguarding Hub - called Front Door for Families - for advice (see Resources section at the end of the document for details).

+6.9.
+If no member of the Healthwatch team is available, contact the safeguarding hub direct (see Resources section at the end of the document for details) and then send the details to Healthwatch as soon as possible so it can be recorded on the log.